virtualstaticvoid/heroku-docker-r/README.md

 Please see the [MIGRATING][9] guide for details on how to migrate your existing R application.

-### Speeding Up Deploys
+## Speeding Up Deploys

 Since the container stack makes use of docker together with a [`Dockerfile`][10] to define the image, it is possible to speed up deployments by pre-building them.

-This requires having docker installed and an account on [Docker Hub][11] or other Heroku accessible container registry.
+**NOTE:** This requires having docker installed and an account on [Docker Hub][11] or other Heroku accessible container registry.

-An example of how this is done can be found in the [virtualstaticvoid/heroku-docker-r-examples][examples-speedy] repository.
+An example of how this is done can be found in the ["speedy"][examples-speedy] example application.

 ## Versions